viking-saver/windows-itpro-docs/windows/security/book/application-security-application-isolation.md

 ## :::image type="icon" source="images/new-button-title.svg" border="false"::: Win32 app isolation

 Win32 app isolation is a security feature designed to be the default isolation standard on Windows clients.
 It's built on [AppContainer][LINK-1], and offers several added security features to help the Windows platform defend against attacks that use vulnerabilities in applications or third-party libraries.
-To isolate their apps, developers can update their applications using Visual Studio.
+To isolate their applications, developers can update them using Visual Studio.

 Win32 app isolation follows a two-step process: